k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 ## Sequences Tab

 The **Sequences** tab allows to set up the sequences that can be generated in a project as part of a population or any other flow.
-This tab doesn't have a product built-in list of sequences since the sequence names and their definitions are usually project specific.
+This tab doesn't have a product built-in list of sequences as the sequence names and their definitions are usually project-specific.

 To create a sequence: